2121122WD/pivr-artifact/PiVR/README.md

 ## Result Files

-This artifact may include result files used for checking the reported experimental outcomes.
-These files are provided to help reviewers inspect the main results even when the large benchmark files are not included.
+This artifact include result files used for checking the reported experimental outcomes.

 ## Notes for Double-Anonymous Review